ArturoDent/find-and-transform/README.md

   &emsp;&emsp; Work on capture groups without case modifiers.
 * 0.4.0	Added intellisense for settings and keybindings.
   &emsp;&emsp; Added `restrictFind` argument.
-	&emsp;&emsp; If no find or replace, will select all matches of word at cursor or selection.
+	&emsp;&emsp; If no find or replace, will select all matches of nearest words at cursor or selection.
 	&emsp;&emsp; Added many README examples and explanations.
 * 0.5.0	Added option to use Search Panel with confirmation and all supported options.
 	&emsp;&emsp; Added intellisense for `runInSearchPanel` args with filtering.